 Many electronic resources are accessible to members of the University from home.
 Please find further information on our check list.

-Furthermore, for the time of the shutdown, the Library is providing its users with temporary access to additional electronic resources.
-Please consult our overview, continually updated, of new databases, e-journals, and other resources available during the corona crisis.
+Also, please consult our overview, continually updated, of new databases, e-journals, and other resources available during the corona crisis.

 Electronic course readings (Elektronische Semesterapparate)